Skip to content

 Golf Simulator Frame Anchored to Ceiling And Floor

-At each side wall on the ceiling measure 10” from the rear wall and mark it.
-Run a Chalk line from each side wall on the ceiling.
+Measure and mark 10" from the rear wall on each side wall at the ceiling.
+Then, run a Chalk line from each side wall on the ceiling.

-1. Measure the length of the room and then measure and cut a 2x4 to match for the Top Frame.
-Screw the 2x4 into the ceiling on the Chalk line leaving 10” between it and the rear wall.
+1. Measure the room's length, then measure and cut a 2x4 to match the Top Frame.
+Screw the 2x4 into the ceiling on the Chalk line, leaving 10” between it and the rear wall.
 (Use 5/16” x 4” Structural Screws or” x 3” x 1/4” Toggle Bolts every 12 to 16 inches).

-2. For the Side Frames, measure the distance from the floor to each end of the Top Frame and cut a 2x4 per each measurement and place it in position under the Top Frame making the outer edges flush.
+2. For the Side Frames, measure the distance from the floor to each end of the Top Frame, cut a 2x4 per each measurement, and place it under the Top Frame, making the outer edges flush.
 You may need to tap them in with a hammer.
 Screw the Side Frame into the L-Bracket attached to the Top Frame using 1” x 1/4” screws.
 Repeat this step on the other Side Frame.

-3. Place an L-Bracket on the floor in the inside edge of each Side Frame.
-Mark the holes from the L Bracket on the concrete floor and on the Side Frame with a pencil.
+3. Place an L-Bracket on the floor on the inside edge of each Side Frame.
+Mark the holes from the L Bracket on the concrete floor and the Side Frame with a pencil.

-4. Take a 1/4” concrete drill bit, wrap tape 3” above the tip of the bit to mark a 3” drill depth.
+4. Take a 1/4” concrete drill bit and wrap tape 3” above the tip of the bit to mark a 3” drill depth.
 Use a Hammer Drill on Hammer mode to drill two 3” holes where marked into the concrete floor.

 5. Using a vacuum and a wire brush, remove the debris and thread a 3” Tapcon Flat Head concrete screw through the 2” L-Bracket and slowly screw it into the concrete, making sure the screw does not turn too fast as the base material can be stripped.
 Do not over-tighten.
 Repeat this step for the opposite side.